Janudis/Extented-Kalman-Filter-LIDAR-GPS-IMU/README.md

 Longitude (in UTM 35)

 # Adjusting Parameters
-The code provides options for adjusting the standard deviation of the observation noise for x and y coordinates (xy_obs_noise_std), the yaw rate (yaw_rate_noise_std), and the forward velocity (forward_velocity_noise_std).
+The code provides options for adjusting the standard deviation of the observation noise for x and y coordinates from GPS (xy_obs_noise_std), from LiDAR (lidar_noise), the yaw rate (yaw_rate_noise_std), and the forward velocity (forward_velocity_noise_std).
 These parameters can be modified in the code to suit your specific scenario and sensor characteristics.